WindowsOmega/DeWixer/README.md

 # DeWixer
 DeWixer is a Python program that removes Wix ads, and converts a Wix link to Neocities.
-# Neocites API
+# Neocities API
 The Neocities API allows you to automatically upload your converted Wix site to your Neocities one.
-To set up the API, you need a API key, once you have retrieved that, type after your site name: -aset.
+To set up the API, you need a API key.
+Once you have retrieved that, type after your site name: -aset.
 Example:
 ```
 https://example.wixsite.com/example -aset
 ```